NRGLook/Modsen/TestTask/README.md

     python TestTask/src/main.py
     ```

-2. Use the GUI to specify input and output directories, configure augmentation
-parameters, and start the augmentation process.
+2. Use the GUI to specify input and output directories, configure augmentation parameters, and start the augmentation process.

+## To-Do

+- [ ] Implement multithreading for processing a large number of images.
+- [ ] Implement saving of transformation settings for reuse.
+- [ ] Add advanced functionality for image augmentation from libraries such as albumentations, imgaug, and augmentor.
+Compare the performance of these libraries with each other.
+- [ ] Create artificial images using generative AI.
+- [ ] Support parallel processing to speed up the process.

 ## License